WELLNESS WORKSHOPS & GROUPS

 How do I join a group and when does it start?

 Every semester, a variety of different groups are offered.
 This webpage will be updated with the most current offering of CAPS groups.
 If you are interested in joining a group, call 707-664-2153 for more information.
-Most groups start near the beginning of the semester, so be sure you call with in the first 4-6 weeks of the semester.
+Most groups start near the beginning of the semester, so be sure you call within the first 4-6 weeks of the semester.
 Some groups start mid-semester or have a kind of “rolling admissions” as the group has openings.

 Am I eligible for group counseling services?

-Degree-seeking students currently enrolled at Sonoma State University are eligible for counseling services.
+Students who pay the mental health services fee and are currently enrolled at Sonoma State University are eligible for counseling services.

 How much does it cost?